alexcleu/alexcleu.github.io/aboutme.md

 - I've recently started working in the Optimization Lab team at AdRoll as a Data Scientist.
 - I've recently developed an interest in Shiny and R Markdown by RStudio.
+- I talk a lot about Data Pipeline framework, play with few lanugages(Julia), \
+	and try to optimize everything I've learned @ work to implement in real life.
 - I also like to run.
 I just finished a half marathon in November 2016.
 - I like to play guitar, beatbox, and sing!